Blog Layout

 DAY 14 - STRAHAN to SMITHTON (BLD)

-Wednesday 26th March: Today we discover the rugged mountains, ancient rainforests and stunning scenery of Cradle Mountain-Lake St Clair National ParkDove Lake, a glacially carved lake directly beneath Cradle Mountain, offering impressive views.
-We also take a short drive to Waldheim Chalet, the forest home of pioneer Gustav Weindorfer.
-We enjoy lunch before continuing to our accommodation in Smithton.
+Wednesday 26th March: Today discover the rugged mountains, ancient rainforests and stunning scenery of Cradle Mountain-Lake St Clair National Park.
+Don’t forget your camera as we travel to Dove Lake, a glacially carved lake directly beneath Cradle Mountain, offering impressive views.
+Take a short drive to Waldheim Chalet, the forest home of pioneer Gustav Weindorfer.
+We then continue to our accommodation in Smithton.

 Stay: Tall Timbers Hotel Motel, Smithton